nik7321/BrowserStack_script_automation/readme.md

 - **Node.js** installed on your local machine.
 - **BrowserStack account**: You will need a BrowserStack username and access key to run the tests on their platform.
-- **DeepL API key**: You will need a DeepL API key for translation.
+- **DeepL API key**: You will need a DeepL API key for translation

+-**NOTE**: All required keys like DeepL API key , BrowserStack username and access key are inside .env file